Financial Independence Is Possible on a Tech's Salary

 The Mindset Shift

 The biggest barrier isn't the math — it's the culture.
 In most shops, spending is the norm.
 New tools every week, lifted trucks in the parking lot, $200 weekends.
 Nobody talks about investing or net worth.
-You might be the only guy in the shop thinking about this, and that's fine.
+You might be the only person in the shop thinking about this, and that's fine.
 You're not building wealth for them.

 The Takeaway